SteamAutoCracks/SteamAutoCrack.github.io/docs/UserManual.md

 ### Language

 * Set the language the emulator will report to the game.
-* Default language settings will generated from your system language.
+* Default language settings will be generated from your system language.

 ### Listen Port